UoMResearchIT/UM_Operational_Scripts/Ancillary_Data_Tools/README.md

 [ISLSCP II MODIS (Collection 4) IGBP Land Cover, 2000-2001 , https://doi.org/10.3334/ORNLDAAC/968](https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=968)

+###### C3/C4 grass ratio data

+CCI data does not contain C4 grass, this is calculated by using C3 grass data, and applying a predetermined C3/C4 ratio.
+The ANTS resources contains data from [ISLSCP II C4 Vegetation Percentage](https://daac.ornl.gov/ISLSCP_II/guides/c4_percent_1deg.html) (viewing this will require you to create an EarthData login account).
+To use this you can copy the netcdf datafile: `cp resources/c4_percent_1d.nc .`.
+However, this file is at ~1 degree resolution and when modelling at higher resolutions this will produce a blocky effect.

+Instead we recommend use the grassmapr R package to create higher resolution data.
+Documentation is available at https://rdrr.io/github/rebeccalpowell/grassmapr/man/grassmapr.html, and the code is at https://github.com/rebeccalpowell/grassmapr.
+This package is created by the Powell et al. (2012) [Vegetation and soil carbon‐13 isoscapes for South America: integrating remote sensing and ecosystem isotope measurements - Powell - 2012 - Ecosphere - Wiley Online Library](https://esajournals.onlinelibrary.wiley.com/doi/pdf/10.1890/ES12-00162.1)

+This should be installed locally, and the script `script.R` run to generate the file **C4_ratio_ndvi.tif**.

 ###### Upload to archer2

 If above files are downloaded locally, then transfer to them ARCHER2: